mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 npx @mui/codemod v5.0.0/preset-safe <path>
 ```

-> If you want to run the transformers one by one, check out [preset-safe codemod](https://github.com/mui-org/material-ui/blob/master/packages/mui-codemod/README.md#-preset-safe) for more details.
+> If you want to run the transformers one by one, check out the [preset-safe codemod](https://github.com/mui-org/material-ui/blob/master/packages/mui-codemod/README.md#-preset-safe) for more details.

 ### variant-prop